HUMMUS IS SO EASY TO MAKE AT HOME. Give it a try.

-I can never really understand why people buy shop bought hummus when it is so easy and cheap to make at home, AND I have never had one of those from a plastic thingummy tub that tastes anywhere near as good as this.
-All you need is a food processor and a few basic ingredients – just throw it all in and bingo!
+AND, I have never had one of those from a plastic thingummy tub that tastes anywhere near as good as this.
+All you need are a few basic ingredients – just throw it all in the food processor and bingo!
 IT IS NOT HARD TO MAKE.

 Apart from being so quick, easy and cheap to make, it is incredibly good for you – this is the real deal as far as super foods are concerned.